 Looking for your own talented architect or builder to help you with your dream home?
 Discover them here.

-Dion adds that, as in all styles of home, it’s potentially better to separate the main living area away from the kitchen – which is where the Queenslander shines.
-“We have found of late many of our clients are wanting this kind of layout – which is perfect as most Queenslander homes are already set up that way, with the kitchen located close to internal and external dining areas.”
+The key to a successful renovation all comes down to understanding your lifestyle needs and talking to your architect about how best to improve your home’s unique features.
+As in all styles of home, it’s potentially better to separate the main living area away from the kitchen – which is where the Queenslander shines.
+This kind of layout is perfect as most Queenslander homes are already set up that way, with the kitchen located close to internal and external dining areas.
 Opening up the kitchen allows for much more practical living and layout options.

 Related article: Classic Queenslander renovated into a sleek family home

 Before you purchase or begin your renovation plans, be sure to call a local town planner to check on the relevant building and suburb restrictions.
 Check if the home is listed on any character or heritage registers.
 If so you may need to organise permits from the council to allow renovations to begin.

 There can be many of these ‘grey’ areas to address when renovating a Queenslander, as Nicole Cox and her family found out when they purchased their old Queenslander in Ipswich (the beautiful Pen Y Llewich, a major subject of her blog, The Builder’s Wife).
 “Having a home that is over 100 years old certainly threw a few curveballs our way, but having a thorough building inspection before purchasing the property meant that we knew exactly what we were in for,” she recalls.
 “That said, council approval for our ‘history site’ home has proven a little tricky – but it was nothing that couldn’t be worked with.
 It just meant that there was stricter planning to adhere too.”